kineticfire-labs/clojure-control-flow/README.md

 <p align="center">Figure 2 -- Data Validation Code Kept More Linear with <em>clojure-control-flow</em></p>

-The example in Figure 2 uses the `continue->` macro from *clojure-control-flow*, which is similar to `->` in Clojure.core which threads the first argument through the forms as the second item; unlike `->`, `stop->` accepts a function that determines if the threading process should continue at each step.
+The example in Figure 2 uses the `continue->` macro from *clojure-control-flow*, which is similar to `->` in Clojure.core which threads the first argument through the forms as the second item; unlike `->`, `continue->` accepts a function that determines if the threading process should continue at each step.
 The function accepts one argument--the result of evaluating the current form--and returns `true` to continue the process or `false` to stop.

 The *clojure-control-flow* library provides functionality to keep code more linear and readable for this and other such scenarios.
-The library operates on and returns basic data structures and is not limited to a specific usage domain (e.g., data validation), which make it broadly applicable.
+The library operates on and returns basic data types and is not limited to a specific usage domain (e.g., data validation), which make it broadly applicable.

 # Installation